The Disney Liberty Bell replica

 There are Liberty Bells in quiet museums in out-of-the-way places.
 There are bells in town squares and on college campuses.
 There are bells in solemn cemeteries.
 There are bells with proud histories and bells with shameful histories.
 There are bells hiding in storage, a bell that’s been missing for decades and a bell that Hitler stole, probably unwittingly.

 While we all know freedom isn’t free, Liberty Bells typically are.
 The original is and always has been.
-When in 1986 the National Park Service proposed a $2 admission fee, it was met with resounding public disapproval.
+In 1986, when the National Park Service proposed a $2 admission fee, it was met with resounding public disapproval.
 State Capitols, belonging to the people, are always free to visit.

 Understandably, museums need to charge admission, but fees are usually nominal.
 If the line for the real Liberty Bell is too long, you can walk 1,056 feet and pay $12 to see a replica at the National Liberty Museum.